 When I originally wrote this list, the thought didn’t occur to me that someone could create a link-shortening tool that would be ideal for English Language Learners.
 I was primarily looking at tools that worked well for anybody.

 I was wrong.
 I’ve revised this list to first highlight several services that are specifically useful for English Language Learners, primarily by being able to show multiple links — and their screenshots — within one url address.
-Seeing the images are obviously helpful to students.
+Seeing the images are obviously helpful to students (unfortunately, many of those are now defunct).
 In addition, the fact that you can include multiple links can be helpful for teachers who can organize them for use in Internet Scavenger Hunts (see The Best Places To Create (And Find) Internet Scavenger Hunts & Webquests) and to students who can use them to categorize links and photos (see The Best Social Bookmarking Applications For English Language Learners & Other Students for an explanation of ways to use this higher-order thinking strategy).

 Tiny URL is known to many and is pretty darn easy.
 All you do is input the lengthy address and out comes a short one that is supposed to be valid forever.